jacintak/colRoz/README.md

 )
 ```

 Our palettes are about 6 hex codes long but they can be any number you want.
 Alternatively get in touch via email or the issues tab on GitHub.
-We may not have time to choose colours for a given theme but if you already decided on the colour scheme, it's easy to copy and paste the hex codes into the relevant function (& you get credit of course).
+We may not have time to choose colours for a given theme but if you already decided on the colour scheme, it's easy to copy and paste the hex codes into the relevant function & you get credit of course.

 ***

 # News

-See [news.md](https://github.com/jacintak/colRoz/blob/master/NEWS.md) for latest updates
+See [news.md](https://github.com/jacintak/colRoz/blob/master/_NEWS.md) for latest updates

 ***